What happens when I am admitted?

 A: Like most urban cities in America there is a range of cultural opportunities and events that exist in Pittsburgh from theater arts to music, local and ethnic restaurants, sporting events including both professional and college teams.

 Q: What types of student organizations exist on campus?

 A: At the School of Social Work all MSW students receive 3-levels of support.
 Each student receives an academic advisor, a field instructor and a field advisor.
-The academic advisor is a School faculty member or administrator assigned to you who will assist you with course selection as well as all matters related to course and class work.
+The academic advisor is a School faculty member, administrator or social work professional assigned to you who will assist you with course selection as well as all matters related to course and class work.
 Field instructors are individuals appointed by the School who should possess a MSW degree with at least two years of professional work experience (the School may approve other individuals with related credentials), and provide direct supervision at the field placement site.
 Field instructors develop a field learning plan to assure that social work professional practice issues, core or advanced competencies and values are embodied within the scope and instruction of the placement experience.

 The field advisor will review your request for field placement and match you to an agency practicum that aligns with your curriculum goals.
-Field advisors will visit the student and field instructor at the agency during the foundation field placement; this is called a field liaison visit, to ensure that the field placement experience is consistent with programmatic goals and competencies.
-During the concentration field placement the academic advisor often completes the field liaison visit each term the student is in practicum.
+Field advisors will visit the student and field instructor at the agency during the generalist field placement; this is called a field liaison visit, to ensure that the field placement experience is consistent with programmatic goals and competencies.
+During the specialization field placement the academic advisor often completes the field liaison visit each term the student is in practicum.